kibatic/docker-single-node-hadoop/README.md

 Docker for a single node hadoop installation
 ============================================

+⚠️ [Deprecated] I'm not using this package anymore.
+If someone want to maintain it or to fork it and maintain the fork, can you contact me (@plv on twitter).
+I can write a link to your package here.

 This repository is used to create an hadoop single instance following the documentation on this page : http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html and the doc of spark.